pinecoders/pinecoders.github.io/writing_guidelines.md

 ## Study vs Indicator

-We try to use *indicator* whenever we can.
+We try to use *indicator* whenever we can, except when referring to the `study()` declaration statement itself.

 ## Script